UNCOVERing the extended strong lensing structures of Abell 2744 with the deepest JWST imaging: Strong lensing mass modeling

 One such diffuse cluster halo is usually sufficient for a relaxed cluster with a single prominent BCG, but several cluster halos are often needed to model merging or complex clusters, i.e. those containing various sub-structures and BCGs such as A2744 \citep[e.g.][]{jauzac15,mahler18,bergamini22}.

-In addition, a two-component external shear can be applied, which can sometimes help account for external contributions not being taken into account in the mass modeling.
+In addition, a two-component external shear can be applied, which can sometimes help account for external contributions not taken into account in the mass modeling.
 Source redshifts can be left as free parameters, especially for galaxies lacking spectroscopic redshifts, and the weight of individual cluster galaxies can also be left to be freely optimized.
-The latter can be applied in two ways -- either by incorporating the relative weight factor directly to the luminosity of the galaxy, affecting correspondingly all quantities derived from the scaling relations (this is the default choice), or if desired, only to the velocity dispersion of the galaxy without affecting its other parameters.
+The latter can be applied in two ways -- either by incorporating the relative weight factor directly to the luminosity of the galaxy, affecting correspondingly all quantities derived from the scaling relations (this is the default choice), or if desired, only to the velocity dispersion of the galaxy, without affecting its other parameters.
 Similarly, the ellipticity parameters and core radii of the BCGs can also be left to be freely optimized.
 Finally, the code also allows for the incorporation of time delays, magnification ratios, and image parity information.